-That was October, and I was student teaching for a full year.
-We began planning a wedding for July, but in March, the wrecking ball hit his company.
+A few months later, the wrecking ball hit his company.
 The end result was a jail sentence for his boss and catastrophic closure of the business, which makes a great story to tell at parties but was certainly a crisis at the time.

 I can still remember the exact place on the freeway when the call came in on my old Sprint flip phone with the broken arm.
 It was my eventual boss offering me a job at a Catholic school, teaching third grade.
 We had just left our umpteenth apartment complex of the week, a beautiful one that we knew was way out of reach for our current, ahem, salaries.

 I felt like the Holy Spirit Himself had buzzed, offering us a new lease on life.

 We leased a very inexpensive apartment, used rabbit ears and free dialup Internet through our university logons, and were overwhelmed with gratitude when we saw the final tally of our monetary wedding gifts.

 My husband didn’t end up getting a job until October, so our first few months of marriage were very simple and sparse.
 We used that wedding money to buy exactly two new pieces of furniture: a couch and a mattress.

 We took days to shop, laying down on mattresses in store after store (no jobs, remember?), wondering how we would genuinely like it for 8 hours at a time (no kids yet, so that was realistic!).
 We agonized over making the perfect decision, and we spent about $7-800 on each item, so not cheap, but not luxurious by any means.